BoostUnipd/website/content/authors/pazzini-jacopo/_index.md

   - Faculty Members
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jacopo Pazzini is an assistant professor at the Department of Physics and Astronomy of the University of Padova.

+As a member of the CMS experiment at CERN since 2011, he has worked on the precise measurement of fundamental physics parameters and several searches for exotic and yet undetected particles and processes.

+His research interests include the application of parallel and distributed computing to experimental physics and their implementation in data analysis and modern data acquisition systems.